June 17, 2018

 She didn't believe me.
 If she were her father, she would have burned me alive on the spot for the insult.

 Instead she helped me.
 A stranger, who had given her no assurances.
-She helped me mine the dragonglass and make weapons from it.
+She helped me mine the dragonglass.
 And later, when my men and I were trapped beyond the Wall, she came and she saved us.

 She risked her own life to do that.
 She lost a dragon doing that, one of her own children.
 She's already fought for the North, bled for the North.
 And now she's pledged all her strength to the North, to help us win the Great War.